April 25, 2018, by Carla

 - positive attitude

 Arguably, the most important trait to have is a positive attitude towards learning and development.
-Welcoming feedback and constructive criticism, and being eager to learn and improve is the foundation to a successful career, no matter what industry you choose to work in.
+Welcoming feedback and constructive criticism, and being eager to learn and improve is the foundation of a successful career, no matter what industry you choose to work in.
 With that comes knowledge, confidence and a solid grounding from which to lead.

 Find your leadership style

 Leadership comes in many different forms.
 While you should want to hone your own personal style, you should also be aware that there is not one style to fit all situations.
-Read about Goleman’s six styles of leadership here.
+Read about Goleman’s six styles of leadership.
 A leadership style that works at university where a collaborative approach is often required, may need to be adapted for your first job.

 Build interpersonal and leadership skills alongside your studies to give you a competitive edge in the working world, and it could be your fast track to success.